Mick Foley: Commissioner and departure (2000–2001)

-Ring of Honor (2004–2005)
+Various promotions; Ring of Honor (2003-2005)

+On December 12, 2003, Foley served as the special guest referee for a Terry Funk vs. Dusty Rhodes match promoted by the International Wrestling Cartel.

+On May 8, 2004, Foley returned to Japan for the first time in seven years.
+He lost to Toshiaki Kawada for the Triple Crown title at Hustle's Hustle 3 pay per view in Yokohama.

-On September 11, 2004, Foley made his debut for Ring of Honor and cut a promo, praising ROH and referring to it as "Ring of Hardcore", thus establishing himself as a face.
+On September 11, 2004, Foley made his debut for Ring of Honor (ROH) and cut a promo, praising ROH and referring to it as "Ring of Hardcore", thus establishing himself as a face.
 On October 15, Foley returned to ROH where he confronted Ricky Steamboat, who claimed that traditional wrestling was better than hardcore wrestling.
 During this confrontation Foley also cut a scathing promo on Ric Flair, as part of his real-life animosity over Flair referring to Foley as a "glorified stuntman" in his autobiography.
 The next day, both Foley and Steamboat cut promos on each other, leading to a match between two teams of wrestlers handpicked by both men, with Nigel McGuiness and Chad Collyer representing Steamboat and Dan Maff and B. J. Whitmer representing Foley, which was won by McGuiness and Collyer.
 On November 6, Foley teased a heel turn when he called ROH Champion Samoa Joe "softcore".
 On December 26 at ROH's Final Battle event, Foley returned to ROH and had his final confrontation with Ricky Steamboat, where the two made peace.
 On January 15, 2005, Foley turned heel after being confronted by Samoa Joe and hit Joe over the head with a steel chair.
 On February 19, Foley resumed his feud with Samoa Joe in ROH, teasing a return to the ring but instead choosing Vordell Walker to fight Joe.
 After Joe defeated Walker, Foley introduced his "backup plan" New Cactus Jack to fight Joe in a second match, which Joe won as well.
 On July 8, Foley returned to ROH as a face, confronting ROH Champion CM Punk, who had turned heel and mocked ROH and the championship after he had signed with WWE and threatened to take the title with him to WWE.
 Foley acted as a direct line to Vince McMahon, attempting to convince Punk to defend his title one last time on McMahon's orders before he departed from ROH.
 On August 20, Foley returned to ROH again, as a face, to rescue Jade Chung from Prince Nana.
 Foley was then attacked from behind by Alex Shelley and The Embassy until Austin Aries and Roderick Strong chased them off.
 Foley made his final regular appearance with ROH on September 17, when he was in A.J.
 Styles' corner in a match against Embassy member Jimmy Rave, which Styles won.
 Afterward, Foley spoke highly of Ring of Honor.